- What is a Record and Records Management

 ►A record may consist of one or many documents, which make evident related activity, decisions or transactions to a sinlge event in time.

-►The importance and value of records lies in their role "as inviolate evidence" of what has taken place.
+►The importance and value of records lies in their role as evidence of what has taken place.
 Records provide an accurate, authentic and complete account of the University's actions, transactions, decisions and commitments.

 ►We need records to work effectively and demonstrate how we comply with our legal and regulatory requirements.

 ►Some records may not be current, however they may be retained for evidential, informational and/or historical value for the longer term.